-The CHANCE modules are a set of on-line, environmentally themed, learning tools that utilize authentic research data.
-Targeted toward high school science students, each module features a student-as-researcher approach through student manipulation of a data set contributed by scientists who are currently investigating the topic.
-These tools are filling the niche in the transition from simple inquiry-based learning (textbooks, less student responsibility) to professional science practice (research, more stuent responsibility), while at the same time covering the standards and promoting environmental literacy and stewardship.
+The CHANCE modules are a set of online, environmentally themed, learning tools that utilize authentic research data.
+Targeted toward high school science and undergraduate students, each module features a student-as-researcher approach through student manipulation of authentic data contributed by scientists who are currently investigating the conservation topic at hand.
+These tools are filling the niche in the transition from simple inquiry-based learning (textbooks, less student responsibility) to professional science practice (research, more student responsibility), while at the same time promoting environmental literacy and stewardship.

 Set up a virtual field study to collect and interpret real-data from the research of Dr. Kenneth Lohmann, University of North Carolina at Chapel Hill, in order to understand how Loggerhead sea turtle hatchlings use environmental cues to orient themselves from their nests to the ocean.
 End this activity by examining the hazards that hinder a hatchlings ability to effectively use these cues, and conservation efforts that can work to overcome these barriers.

 Working with data from the Pennsylvania Department of Conservation and Natural Resources (PA-DCNR) and PA State Forester, Timothy Dugan, learn the following about PA deciduous forests: how temperature and precipitation define this biome; its layers and biodiversity; major deforestation and reforestation events over the last century; tree species abundance and shifts in dominant tree species due to white-tail deer browsing; and, why PA’s deciduous forests are “even-aged."